 Law Firm in India

 Contracts refer to agreements between parties in accordance with certain legally enforceable rights and responsibilities.
 They provide viable solutions to resolve disputes that may potentially arise between such parties and define specific approaches that must be taken in different conflicting scenarios.
 However, contracts can only be enforced if they define clear guidelines and adhere to all applicable laws.
-This is vital as any ambiguity can significantly compromise a party’s ability to enforce the agreed upon terms of the contract on the other.
+It is essential as any sort of ambiguity in the contract can disrupt the ability of any party to be in accordance with the terms of the contract.

-• Agreements between a client and a contractor for work related to a construction project are known as building and construction contracts.
-Such contracts basically define the scope of work and the rights and responsibilities of all parties involved.
+• An agreement between contractor and a client for a construction project are termed as construction or building contracts.
+These contracts lay down the scope of work along with the rights of all parties involved.

 • It must be noted that the Indian construction industry does not adhere to any specific format of construction contracts; thus, allowing each contract to have its own set of provisions that may be enforced in case of disputes.